100% FREE

 Introduction

-The derivative of a function with respect to , denoted by or , is defined as the limit of the average rate of change as the interval approaches zero:
+The derivative of a function f(x) with respect to x, denoted by f′(x) or dxdy, is defined as the limit of the average rate of change as the interval approaches zero:

 provided this limit exists.